Coaching for Self-Regulation: Techniques to Master Emotional Control | Braintrust

 This wasn't a skill issue.
 It was a self-regulation issue.

-As coaches, we see this all the time: leaders who know what should be done, but can’t access the right behavior in the moment.
-They’re hijacked by emotion—frustration, defensiveness, fear—and left wondering, “Why didn’t I handle that better?”
+As coaches, we see this all the time: leaders who know what should be done but can't access the right behavior in the moment.
+They're hijacked by emotion.
+Frustration, defensiveness, fear.
+And they're left wondering, "Why didn't I handle that better?"

 The answer lies in emotional control.
 And coaching for self-regulation is one of the most transformative things we can offer.